×

 Whomever you choose to love and your gender expression shouldn’t affect your career opportunities or result in a hostile work environment.
 Our San Francisco sexual orientation discrimination attorney has experience representing victims in filing complaints under FEHA for sexual identity discrimination.

-Contact the Law Office of Jeannette A. Vaccaro today to schedule a confidential consultation.
+Contact the Law Offices of Jeannette A. Vaccaro PC today to schedule a confidential consultation.
 During this crucial meeting, we will address your questions about your rights under California employment laws and provide reliable legal guidance regarding workplace rights, unlawful workplace retaliation, or wrongful termination.
 The sooner you contact us, the sooner we can help.

 Think You May